Field Study for Music Therapy Students

 3. Be willing to commit a minimum of 20hrs per week.
 Interns are expected to report to our clinic every Tuesday at 9:15am-11:15am for staff meetings.
 You will be required to stay for an extended workshop on a Tuesday until about 5:00pm at least one (1) week.
-Workshop and community music group times are to be determined but will most likely be held on Thursdays from 9:00am-6:00pm.
+Workshop and community music group times are to be determined but will most likely be Mondays 10:00am-6:00pm.
 Observations and other assignments are scheduled according to the intern’s availability.

-3. Be willing to sign a Non-Solicitation, Confidentiality, and Hold Harmless Agreement.
+3. Be willing to sign a Non-Solicitation, Confidentiality, Non-Compete and Hold Harmless Agreement.
 (If under 18, a parent or guardian must sign consent).

 4. Pass a drug test and/or background check.

 A current resume

 A cover letter including your dates of availability, what you hope to gain from your time at Infinity, and any obligations you have during the summer